kashalls/home-cluster/README.md

 > I have been making changes constantly to my dns setup in my lab.
 Currently, OPNsense forces all traffic to port 53 through Unbound + DNSCrypt which is pointed at 1.1.1.1 and 9.9.9.9 using DNSoverHTTPS and DNSoverTLS and DNSCrypt.

 Unbound handles caching and DNSCrypt encrypts the DNS requests.

+Recently I have been experimenting with NextDNS as an external dns resolver.

 ---